-(6) As required by the Department, the charter school shall submit written documentation that the school remains in compliance with all building, health, safety, and insurance requirements established as conditions for charter granting in 603 CMR 1.05(3) and that all related inspections and approvals are current.
+Compliance: Every charter school shall submit written documentation related to compliance with building, health, safety, and insurance requirements and related to all such inspections and approvals are current.

+Investigations: Every charter school shall notify the Department in writing of all significant matters within two business days.
+Every charter school shall report to the Department all communications made or received by or on behalf of the school with any government audit, investigative, or law enforcement agency within two business days of that communication.

-(7) Notification of New Circumstances.
-The charter school shall notify the Department in writing immediately of any change in circumstances that may have a significant impact on a charter school's ability to fulfill its goals or mission as stated in its charter.
-Within 30 days after receiving such notice, the Commissioner shall determine whether any remedial action is required, and shall recommend such action to the Board.
-Such actions may include suspension or revocation of the charter or placing the charter school on probation under 603 CMR 1.13.
+Notification of New Circumstances: The charter school shall notify the Department in writing immediately of any change in circumstances that may have a significant impact on a charter school's ability to fulfill its goals or mission as stated in its charter.
+These include, but are not limited to:

+changes in individuals holding school leadership positions, such as an executive director or principal;

+a delay in implementing a minor or major amendment;

+changes in location of the school’s facilities within the same municipality and documentation of the school’s compliance with state and federal laws, including, but not limited to, all fire, health, and safety laws and accessibility requirements for new facilities or renovations to existing facilities;

+changes in officers of the school’s board of trustees;

+individuals resigning from the board of trustees;

+changes in general contact information (phone number, mailing address, and email) for the school and the school’s board of trustees; and

+significant decreases in enrollment (more than 10 percent lower than any previously reported figure).

-(8) Additional Information.
-At the discretion of the Board, charter schools may be required to submit additional information other than that specifically required by 603 CMR 1.00.
+Additional Information: At the discretion of the Board, charter schools may be required to submit additional information other than that specifically required by 603 CMR 1.00.

-(9) Signatory Authorization.
-Any information supplied to the Board, the Commissioner, or the Department by the charter school under 603 CMR 1.00 shall be signed by an individual given signatory authorization by the charter school board of trustees.
+Signatory Authorization: All information supplied to the Board, the Commissioner, or the Department by the charter school shall be signed by an individual with signatory authority.
 All such information is submitted under penalty of perjury.

-1.10: Complaint Procedure
+1.09: Complaint Procedure